aditim111/dominant-colours/README.md

 # Dominant colours

-Dominant colour displays the most dominant colour of images realted to your searched query.
+Dominant colours displays the most relevant colours of images realted to your searched query.

 ## Installation